 The Bar Lab

-Plant Pathogen Interactions
+and Plant Pathogen Interactions

 We are a dynamic group, passionate about discovering new findings and sharing knowledge.
 We are seeking candidates at all levels.
 If you would like to join us, please send a CV to